2020 amendments to the Constitution of Russia: Criticism

-The amendments were seen as allowing President Vladimir Putin to serve as president after 2024.
+The amendments were seen as allowing President Vladimir Putin to continue serving as president after 2024.
 Under the previous version of the constitution, Putin would have been required to step down in 2024.

 The main debates around the whole arrangement were caused by the change of the amending procedure of the Constitution itself (which are stated in chapter 9).
 A new three-step procedure was imposed.
 After approval by federal and regional parliaments, only the third article describing the enforcement procedure of the change was enacted.
 After the Constitutional Court had validated the document, the second article was enacted, which regulated the nationwide voting procedure.
 The first article, which consists of all the amendments, can be enacted only when approved by the majority of voters.

 The amendments also received criticism for contradicting the first two chapters of the Constitution.
 In particular, criticisms targeted the amendments which involved religious issues, the superiority of the Constitution above the interstate authority, the President's right to remove judges, and the consolidation of local authority into a "single public authority system."
 However, after examination of the amendments in question, as well as the one discounting previous presidential terms before the amendment enters into force, the Constitutional Court found no contradictions.

-Some consider the introduction and adoption of the amendments as being a form of self-coup or autocoup as it removed term limits on the Presidency and grants Putin more authority..
+Some consider the introduction and adoption of the amendments as being a form of self-coup or autocoup as it removed term limits on the Presidency and grants Putin more authority.